 When Requester Pays is enabled, the host of the data only pays for data storage.
 Other costs are charged to the user accessing the data.

 How to access Requester Pays data

-If you do not have owner or project owner permissions on a workspace, you will be directed to your workspace page, where you will be able to create a workspace (you will be owner) or select a shared workspace that you can request owner permission on.
-The new workspace will then appear in the dropdown and you can charge the Requester Pays fees to it.
+If you do not have owner or project owner permissions on a workspace, you will be directed to your workspace page, where you can create a workspace (you will be owner) or select a shared workspace for which you can request owner permission.
+Then, new workspace will appear in the dropdown and you can charge Requester Pays fees to it.

 gsutil -u <project_to_bill> cp <gs://path/to/file> <destination>

-The <project_to_bill> is the project ID of your workspace Google project (not the one you are copying from), which you can find in the right column under Workspace Information on the workspace Dashboard.
+The <project_to_bill> is the project ID of your workspace Google project (not the one you are copying from), which you can find in the right column under Cloud Information on the workspace Dashboard.